William Powell (Liberal Democrat politician): Political career

-Powell represented Talgarth ward on Powys County Council and has been active in rural regeneration projects, including the restoration of Talgarth Mill, of which he is a founder Director.
+Powell represents the Talgarth ward on Powys County Council and is active in rural regeneration projects, including the restoration of Talgarth Mill, of which he is a founder Director.
 He is also a Member of the FUW, a Governor of Talgarth CP School and Gwernyfed High School.
 He is also a member of the Lloyd George Society, where he serves on the Committee.
 He is a former member of the Brecon Beacons National Park Authority.

 For many years Powell has been one of the central figures in the European Movement in Wales.
 He was a founding Board Member of Wales in Europe and is an active Member of Wales Council European Movement, which he chaired for over a decade.
 In addition, he is a Council Member of the European Liberal Democrats (ALDE) which includes Liberal sister-parties from across Europe.
 In 1999 he stood for the Pro-Euro Conservative Party in the European election in Wales but joined the Liberal Democrats shortly afterwards.